juliemturner/juliemturner.github.io/content/post/widget-wrangler/index.md

 Widget Wrangler tries to load the scripts needed by each widget as efficiently as possible, and will only load each script once even if it's used in multiple widgets.
 (NOTE: The current implementation determines what scripts are the same using their URL; a future version may be smart enough to identify multiple versions of common libraries at different URL's.)
 Use the "priority" property in the ww-appscripts attribute to control parallel script loading; for example all priority 0 scripts will load in parallel, followed by priority 1 scripts, etc. Priority numbers must begin at 0 and must be contiguous (i.e. 0, 1, 2...)
 In the example above, script.js depends on AngularJS, so AngularJS is given priority 0 (and loads first), and script.js is loaded only when Angular (and any other priority 0) scripts are loaded.

-The main repository for the Widget Wrangler is [here](https://github.com/Widget-Wrangler/ww); it's also a part of the OfficeDev Patterns and Practices Library [here](https://github.com/OfficeDev/PnP/tree/master/Samples/Core.JavaScript).
-Please use the main repository for access to the Widget Wrangler tester and for pull requests.
+The main repository for the Widget Wrangler is [here](https://github.com/Widget-Wrangler/ww).

 [Widget-Wrangler GitHub Repository](https://github.com/Widget-Wrangler/ww/)